pond/dnd/party_oswen/campaign_9/journals/part_15.md

 Alustriel will find Vajra, to get a lead on Arkhan.
 Otto wants to talk to Tasha to see if there are any ways to help Zorhanna.
 And MK is basically on the run with his chest!
 Bigby says he will *try to rally the dragons* (!) - "Surely they must have an interest in what's going on."
 And he thinks he'll start *here* in the Outlands.
 "I will find out the best way to get in touch with Bahamut.
 If Tiamat is on the move, we're going to need him to keep her in check.
 We can't have *another* crazed god on our hands!
 One is enough."

 Oswen's not *too* confident about amulet-shifting directly to Gloom.
 All she really knows is the name.
 Alustriel then gets shifty.
 "If you're going to Gloom..."
 "Out with it!" says Oswen.
 "I don't have my spell book.
 I don't have Planeshift remembered right now...
 I don't suppose you could let me copy the Planeshift spell from your book?"
 "But I don't *have* the Planeshift spell!
 It's the amulet."
-"What about a temporary trade?"
-"What about a temporary trade?
-If you lent me the amulet so I can get around.
+"What about a temporary trade? f you lent me the amulet so I can get around.
 I have my staff...
 If it doesn't work to get in and out of the Shadowfell it might be of limited use to you anyway and" - and she keeps talking, but eventually Oswen holds up a hand and says, "I get it.
 I don't like it.
 But I get it."

 Oswen takes off the amulet.
 "We've perhaps never seen entirely eye to eye, you and I. But we know our respective hearts are in the right place.
 This amulet is...
 Addictive, in its way.
 And it carries danger - a chance of failure.
 If you have anyone to inspire you" - she looks to Bel - "then I recommend always using that inspiration beforehand."